• Technologies

 • Tweet It

 New types of end-user experiences powered by emerging technologies and the Internet of Things (IoT) need compute power that’s closer to where a device or data source exists—at the network’s edge.
-But the edge isn’t a single location: it can be on premises, at the cloud edge or even in the public cloud.
-In this post, we explore these edge models and how they can help your business get the speed to power next-gen applications from virtually anywhere.
+But the edge isn’t a single location: it can be on-premises, at the cloud edge or even in the public cloud.
+In this post, we explore how these edge computing models can equip your business to power next-gen applications from virtually anywhere.

 Closer than the cloud